portagefilelist/client/README.md

 ## Useful Portage tools

-The Gentoo wiki does provide a good list of [further tools about portage.](https://wiki.gentoo.org/wiki/Useful_Portage_tools)
+The Gentoo wiki does provide a good list of [further tools about portage](https://wiki.gentoo.org/wiki/Useful_Portage_tools).

+## Used by

+[Command-not-found handler for Gentoo systems](https://github.com/AndrewAmmerlaan/command-not-found-gentoo) uses pfl e-file search to suggest packages, if it is installed.